Privacy policy

 - It may involve criminal activity.

-If the enquiry fulfils any of the above criteria, the Chief Executive, liaising with the Chair, takes appropriate action to address the issue(s) in question, informing the enquirer and recording the actions taken and the reasons for his/ her decisions in writing.
+If the enquiry fulfils any of the above criteria, the Data Protection Officer will report to the Chief Executive Officer, liaising with the Chair of Trustees to take appropriate action to address the issue(s) in question, informing the enquirer and record the immediate actions taken and the reasons for their decision(s) in writing.

 - If an enquiry involved criminal activity or a Situation, we would first strongly encourage the enquirer to report the matter to appropriate organisation(s), which we would identify for them.

 - If this did not take place in a timely manner, UKRIO, despite its role as a confidential advisory body, reserves the right in such circumstances to make disclosures, in confidence if necessary, to relevant external bodies.
-Such a decision would be taken by the Chief Executive and the Chair, consulting with UKRIO’s Board of Trustees, Advisory Board, staff or volunteers with relevant expertise, and/or legal counsel, as appropriate.
+Such a decision would be taken by the Chief Executive Officer and the Chair of Trustees, consulting with UKRIO’s Board of Trustees, staff or volunteers with relevant expertise, and/or legal counsel, as appropriate.
 In some cases, UKRIO may be legally required to make such disclosures.
 We also reserve the right to disclose details of our advice and correspondence if that advice is later misrepresented by an enquirer.

-If a third party would be able to work alongside UKRIO to resolve an enquiry, or would be a more appropriate source of support, then UKRIO would approach that body only with permission from the person(s) making the enquiry.
+If it would be beneficial for a third party to work alongside UKRIO to resolve an enquiry, or would be a more appropriate source of support, then UKRIO would approach that body only with the explicit permission from the person(s) making the enquiry.
 The exception to this, again, would be if there was clear evidence of criminal activity or a ‘Situation’, as described above.

 4. Legitimate Interests